leahgarrett/image-management-system/docs/ui-wireframe.md

 **Notes**

-- Batch tags apply to all images by default.
-- Per-image overrides allow fine tuning.
+- Use list style select to make it easy to see images and their current tags
-- Recently used tags help avoid typos and duplicates.
+- Show recently used tags and similar tags help avoid typos and duplicates

 ## Review